 It is a cook and gardener's delight to be able to pop out to the garden and pick a sprig of rosemary to flavour a leg of lamb, a bunch of mint to add to a summer drink, or a handful of herbs to enhance a salad, and so knowing how to grow herbs is a must.

 A herb garden can be formal or informal in design.
-Begin with a plan; draw up some options and try out your ideas before rushing out and planting.
+Begin with a plan; draw up some options and try out your herb garden ideas before rushing out and planting.

-- Position herbs near the kitchen: if the most commonly used herbs are just outside the kitchen door or in a window box on the windowsill, you are much more likely to make use of them while cooking than if they are growing at the bottom of the garden.
+- Position cooking herbs near the kitchen: if the most commonly used herbs are just outside the kitchen door in a herb planter, or in a window box on the windowsill, you are much more likely to make use of them while cooking than if they are growing at the bottom of the garden.

 - Herbs are also lovely planted near entertaining and outdoor areas where their aromas can be enjoyed.
 Find advice on creating an outdoor dining space.